Limitation periods in the United Kingdom: Libel

 The limitation period for libel, slander, slander of title, slander of goods, or other malicious falsehood is one year.

 Contracts

 Contracts may provide their own limitation periods as agreed between the parties.
 In the case of Inframatric Investments v Dean Construction (2012), the prospective claimants were time-barred in seeking litigation against the defendant because a meeting where "without prejudice" negotiations had taken place, intended to resolve the parties' dispute, could not be treated as falling within the period up to practical completion of the contracted works, because they did not form part of the completed "services" from which, according to the contract, the limitation period was to be calculated.

 Scotland

 The principal piece of legislation governing civil limitation periods in Scotland is the Prescription and Limitation (Scotland) Act 1973, with significant amendments in 2018.

 Northern Ireland

 The main legislation covering limitation periods in Northern Ireland is the Limitation (Northern Ireland) Order 1989.

+UK-wide

+Most employment rights claims must be brought to an employment tribunal within three months (some are six months), unless "it was not reasonably practicable" for the claimant to bring the claim within the three month period.
+The three month limit is due to be increased to six by the Employment Rights Act 2025.

+For unfair dismissal claims, the limitation period starts on the effective day of termination.
+For pay and wages claims, the limitation period starts when the employer failed to pay the employee.
+For discrimination claims, the limitation period is based on the last discriminatory act.